kiwijomalley/OptimalBipartiteProjection/README.md

 Python steps

 Save your network in a data set 'Network.txt'.
-They key columns are: Col1 = BeneID, Col3 = SFROMDT, Col6 = PRFNPI, Col21 = WorkRVU
+The key columns are: <br/>
- BeneID = Beneficiary ID \\
+ Col1 = BeneID = Beneficiary ID <br/>
- SFROMDT = Date of patient-physician encounter \\
+ Col2 = SFROMDT = Date of patient-physician encounter <br/>
- PRFNPI = Physician ID \\
+ Col3 = PRFNPI = Physician ID <br/>
- WorkRVU = Measure of average amount of physician effort related to encounter \\
+ Col4 = WorkRVU = Measure of average amount of physician effort related to encounter

 Step 1: Run Script1_FormNetworks.py to form the 20 directed and 20 undirected weighted networks.
 This generates 3 output files.
 Step 2: Run Script2_BinaryFilter.py to obtain the binary versions of the networks computed in Step 1